 City of Chicago Eugene Sawyer, Mayor

 Board of Ethics

 Harriet McCullough Executive Director

 Sol Brandzel Chair

 Mary Milano Vice Chair

-Margaret Carter Angeles Earnes Rev. A. Patterson Jackson Marlene O. Rankin
+Margaret Carter Angeles Eames Rev. A. Patterson Jackson Marlene O. Rankin

 Suite 530 205 West Randolph Street Chicago, Illinois 60606 (312) 744-9660 March 29, 1989

-89087 RE: Professional Services Contract Between the City and a Consultant Whose Board President is a City Employee Dear This letter is in response to your request for an advisory opinion concerning the application of the Ethics Ordinance to a contractual arrangement between the City and X. Chicago Alliance for Neighborhood Safety (CANS).
-Based on the information we have received from you and from the Executive Director of X, the facts of this case are as follows: The Mayor's Office has recently created an Advisory Committee on Police Dispatch Policy.
+89087 RE: Professional Services Contract Between the City and a Consultant Whose Board President is a City Employee Dear This letter is in response to your request for an advisory opinion concerning the application of the Ethics Ordinance to a contractual arrangement between the City and X. Based on the information we have received from you and from the Executive Director of χ , the facts of this case are as follows: The Mayor's Office has recently created an Advisory Committee on Police Dispatch Policy.
 This committee comprises forty-two persons.
 Its purpose is to study emergency call-for-services systems in general, and the improvement of Chicago 911 services in particular.
 In order to facilitate the Advisory Committee's work, the Mayor's Office would like to contract with a not-for-profit organization, The services to be rendered are administrative in nature and would include providing secretarial services, preparing reports and research documents, setting up meetings and hearings, and overseeing subconsultants.
-This organi, would receive approximately \$130,000 to provide and/or arrange for these services.
-Many of these services would not be performed directly by the coponical but would be subcontracted to other agencies.
-The president of the not-for-predict arganization organization's Board of Directors is individual A. Individual A is employed by the City.
+This organic would receive approximately \$130,000 to provide and/or arrange for these services.
+Many of these services would not be performed directly by the copulate but would be subcontracted to other agencies.
+The president of the not for profit organization organization's Board of Directors is individual A. Individual A is employed by the City.

-We have been informed that, individual A receives no salary or compensation for his service as president of the organization or in the contract to organization
+We have been informed that, individual A receives no salary or compensation for his service as president of the organization and the contract to organization